icon

 • Launched the second annual national Employee Resource Group/Affinity Group Summit.

-• Create resources for agencies to manage, access, or analyze Applicant Flow Data (AFD) in FY24 Q4.
+• Created a toolkit for agencies to manage, access, and analyze Applicant Flow Data (AFD).

-• Develop a final report of observations, findings, and recommendations to accelerate an agency’s ability to conduct barrier analysis in FY24 Q4.
+• Developed a final report of observations, findings, and recommendations to accelerate an agency’s ability to analyze AFD in barrier analysis.

 Agency Spotlight